Julieisbaka/Julieisbaka.github.io/readme/how-to-wiki.md

 Use Markdown lint vscode extension for linting.
 Ignore no embedded HTML.

 I'll make a custom extension or lint list of the sort to aide in development.
-For editing environments I would suggest Vscode, Vscode insiders, [Vscode Insiders web](https://insiders.vscode.dev/), [Vscode web](https://vscode.dev/), [github web](https://github.dev), or writerside.
+For editing environments I would suggest Vscode, Vscode insiders, [Vscode Insiders web](https://insiders.vscode.dev/), [Vscode web](https://vscode.dev/), [github web](https://github.dev), or Writerside.